BioHPC/BCB5200S20/docs/homework/hw2.md

   - Then, you should get the results like this [link](featureCounts_log.txt).
 SRR1066657.fastq results are 37%, 47%, and 80%.
   - Run for all samples using default option (without -M and -O) option for differentail expression analysis.
   - For differentail expression analysis, let us just use the default default (without multimapping and overlapping).
 Run all samples with the default option.
-- Differential Expression analysis (DESeq2, input will be from both by Step 4)
+- Differential Expression analysis using DESeq2.
+The input is featureCounts results with default (without multimapping and overlapping).
+You do not need to work the -M and -O option results.
   - I just want you to check the two groups (report any meaningful plot like PCA plot) and report differentially expressed genes by P-value (top 50)
+  - If you study the 3/24/2020 lecture - Differential Expression Analysis ([Slides](https://biohpc.github.io/BCB5250S20/lectures/BCB5250_Lec15.pdf)), it will be helpful.
-  - [This kind of reference](https://bioinformatics-core-shared-training.github.io/cruk-summer-school-2018/RNASeq2018/html/04_DE_analysis_with_DESeq2.nb.html) will be useful for you, but check the [DESeq2 guide](https://bioc.ism.ac.jp/packages/2.14/bioc/vignettes/DESeq2/inst/doc/beginner.pdf) for any further analysis as you want.
+  - [This kind of reference](https://bioinformatics-core-shared-training.github.io/cruk-summer-school-2018/RNASeq2018/html/04_DE_analysis_with_DESeq2.nb.html) will be also useful for you, but check the [DESeq2 guide](https://bioc.ism.ac.jp/packages/2.14/bioc/vignettes/DESeq2/inst/doc/beginner.pdf) for any further analysis as you want.
 - Your comments
 - (Optional for +10 points) Run Salmon for quantification and reanlayze the differential expression using DESeq2.
 Provide the comparision results.